 Ingénieur agronome de nationalité camerounaise, ETOA Jean Bosco travaille à la mise en place d’une structure qui valorise les innovations paysannes dans le domaine de l’agriculture depuis l’année 2008.
 Ce travail a about it à la formation de plate-forme Prolinnova-Cameroun lors d’un atelier de lancement organiser à Yaoundé les 23 et 24 Septembre 2010.
 Depuis la mise en place de la plate-forme, il anime le réseau avec l’organisation des ateliers de formation sur le développement participatif d’innovation (21 au 23 juillet 2011), des matinees de l’innovation.
 L’organisation des matinees de l’innovation à Yaoundé sous sa houlette lors de la journée mondiale de l’alimentation en 2011 a ramené le theme de l’organisation d’une journée internationale de l’innovation dont la celebration a été fixée au 29 novembre de chaque année.
 La première edition a eu lieu en 2012.

-Susan Kaaria (email@example.com) from Kenya was, when elected to the POG, a Program Officer for Environment and Economic Development with the Eastern African office of Ford Foundation.
-She is now Senior Gender Officer with FAO in Rome.
+Susan Kaaria from Kenya was, when elected to the POG, Program Officer for Environment and Economic Development with the Eastern African office of Ford Foundation.
+She then became Senior Gender Officer with FAO in Rome.
 She has a PhD in Forest Resource Economics and Agricultural Economics.
-Prior to joining the Ford Foundation, Susan spent ten years as a scientist at the International Center for Tropical Agriculture (CIAT), working in both Latin America and Africa (Eastern and Southern).
+Prior to joining the Ford Foundation, Susan worked as scientist at the International Center for Tropical Agriculture (CIAT) in Latin America and Africa (Eastern and Southern) for 10 years.
 She conducted action research in community-based natural resource management; community-based participatory M&E systems, and innovative participatory approaches for increasing access to and benefits from markets by poor andmarginalised communities, especially poor rural women.
 In 2008 she returned to Kenya to take up a position with Ford Foundation in Nairobi, where she worked on programmes to enhance rural livelihoods and sustainability.
 She co-organised the Innovation Africa Symposium in November 2006 in Uganda in partnership with Prolinnova and co-edited the book that came out of that symposium.